Slovak Air Force: Foreign aid for the Slovak air force

-As a compensation for the aid provided, Slovakia received 200 million EUR for the MiG-29 package and 50 million EUR for the KUB package, both from the European Peace Facility fund.
-The US offered aid in the form of approximately 66% discount on a package including 12 unused AH-1Z, training, related equipment and 500 Hellfire II missiles.
-The total value of the package is estimated at 1 billion USD, with 660 million USD paid by the US FMF.
-Should Slovak government accept the offer, the remaining value of the package, in the amount of 340 million USD, is to be paid by the Slovak government in 3–4 years.
-The total value of the compensation from both the EU and US is approximately 900 million USD per statement from Ministry of Defence of Slovak Republic.
-The AH-1Z offer is also provided as a compensation in the context of the delays to Slovak F-16C/D delivery.
+As compensation for the aid provided, Slovakia received €200 million for the MiG-29 package and €50 million for the KUB package, both from the European Peace Facility fund.
+The US offered aid in the form of an approximately 66% discount on a package including 12 unused AH-1Z attack helicopters, training, related equipment and 500 Hellfire II missiles.
+The total value of the package was estimated at US$1 billion, with $660 million to be paid by the FMF.
+Had the Slovak government accepted the offer, the remaining value of the package, in the amount of $340 million, was to be paid by the Slovak government in three to four years.
+The total value of the compensation from both the EU and US is approximately $900 million per statement from Ministry of Defence of Slovak Republic.
+The AH-1Z offer was also provided as a compensation in the context of the delays to Slovak F-16C/D delivery.
 The Slovak government was expected to make a decision on the AH-1Z offer early into the year 2024.
 The signing of the deal was threatened due to the change in government after the elections.

 Investigation into Russian sabotage of Slovak MiG-29

-Chief of the General Staff of the Slovak armed forces General Daniel Zmeko was critical of the Slovak MiG-29 jet fighters in the last years.
-Problems with spare parts and maintenance, which was outsourced to Russia and resulted in four air frames being airworthy on average, while still plagued by a high failure rate occurring every 43 minutes on average, lack of munitions, no modernisation since 1996 and lack of pilots for the old fighter jets.
+Chief of the General Staff of the Slovak Armed Forces, General Daniel Zmeko was critical of the Slovak MiG-29s in their last years.
+There were problems with spare parts and maintenance, which was outsourced to Russia.
+This resulted in four air frames being airworthy on average, while still being plagued by a high failure rate, with a failure occurring roughly every 43 minutes on average.
+A lack of munitions, no modernization since 1996, and a lack of pilots for the old fighter jets ultimately led to their retiring.

-Russian technicians were suspected of sabotage, as per statement from the Minister of Defense Jaroslav Naď.
+Russian technicians were suspected of sabotage, as per statement from the Minister of Defence Jaroslav Naď.
 Due to unusual failures occurring on parts serviced only by Russian personnel, as well as other issues with spare parts, a criminal investigation was launched.
-While police couldn't prove Russia did it on purpose, the findings were enough for the Slovak Army to lose their trust in Russian maintenance crews.
-The deal with Russia for servicing the jet fighters resulted in a cost of 70,000 EUR per flight hour, higher than the cost of the state of the art 5th generation F-35 Lightning II jet fighter.
+While the police could not prove Russia did it on purpose, the findings were enough for the Slovak Army to lose their trust in Russian maintenance crews.
+The deal with Russia for servicing the jet fighters resulted in a cost of €70,000 per flight hour, higher than the cost of the state of the art 5th generation F-35 Lightning II jet fighter.